 Policy HE 2: Facilitate New Housing Development to Meet Growth Needs for Persons of All Income Levels.
 The objective of this policy is to facilitate a variety of residential development types commensurate with the City's RHNA and needs of the local workforce.
-Because the City's RHNA allocation is higher than the previous cycle and less vacant residential land remains, increased efforts to encourage development of underutilized non-residential properties will be necessary.
+Because the City's RHNA allocation is higher than the previous cycle and very little vacant residential land remains, increased efforts to encourage additional housing development or redevelopment of underutilized non-residential properties will be necessary.
 Seven programs implement this policy, including encouraging a diverse range of new housing, linkage of housing and jobs, housing design principles for multiple-unit and affordable housing, affordable housing development, inclusionary housing, accessory dwelling units, and funding for affordable housing.
 Substantive changes to Policy HE 2 programs are summarized below.
+As discussed in prior meetings, the general approach in identifying potential sites for additional housing was to follow existing City General Plan land use policy with respect to areas where housing is permitted and at allowable residential densities.